+The second column displays the date of that payment.
+Remember, paying on time and in full helps you build your business credit as well as avoid late charges.
+Beginning balance, in the third column, is pretty self-explanatory: that’s how much of the loan you have left to repay.
 The fourth column shows what you’ll be paying, and the next two columns indicate any extra payments and the full total, too.
 This generally remains the same.

 The seventh and eighth columns are where things get interesting.
-As you can see, that scheduled payment gets broken down into principal and interest… And, as you go down the length of your payment, you can watch the principal portion increase while the interest amount decreases.
+As you can see, that scheduled payment gets broken down into principal and interest.
+As you go down the length of your payment, you can watch the principal portion increase while the interest amount decreases.
 That’s because your beginning balance drops with each payment, so naturally the interest on that amount is lower.
 But also notice how, as we mentioned earlier, you’re paying more interest in the beginning and more principal towards the end of your loan cycle.

 Finally, the ninth column shows your balance after that row’s payment, while the tenth column tracks all the interest you’ve paid to-date.

-While amortization schedules actually give borrowers some useful and transparent information in terms of how much they are actually paying in interest, payment schedules are really just a calendar of payment dates.
-Yes, a payment schedule will show you the payment due and on what date, but it won’t reveal much more.
+Amortization tables, on the other hand, actually give borrowers some useful and transparent information in terms of how much they are paying in interest.
+A payment schedule will show you the payment due and on what date, but it won’t reveal much more.
 They’re both useful, but for the savvy small business owner, an amortization schedule can give a lot more.

-Once you get your hands on your amortization schedule, look at the figure at the bottom of the interest column.
+Once you get your hands on your amortization table, look at the figure at the bottom of the interest column.
 In the example from earlier, the very last payment—#120—has only $10.92 in interest, while the first had $833.

 Why is this important?
-Well, you might occasionally have the option to pay a loan off early with a full prepayment, or at least make partial prepayments when your cash flow allows.
+Well, you might have the ability to pay a loan off early with a full prepayment, or at least make partial prepayments when your cash flow allows.
 But you’ll need to make sure you review your loan documents carefully to see how prepayments are applied.
 If they go directly towards the loan principal, they can reduce the amount of interest you’ll pay in the long run, especially if you make the prepayments early on in the loan.
 Prepayments made later on in a loan won’t save you as much money, because as you can see, most of your interest has already been paid to the lender.

 Some lenders only provide a payment schedule, so borrowers don’t know how much of their payment goes to principal and how much goes to interest.
 The solution?
 Just ask them for one.
 And be sure to read the fine print of your loan agreement carefully, because if you want to pay the loan off early, you may only get a “discount” on the interest you would have paid instead of avoiding paying the remaining interest altogether.

-Also, some lenders who provide payment schedules can’t provide amortization schedules.
+Also, some lenders who provide payment schedules can’t provide amortization tables.
 If these lenders allow prepayments, they’ll usually give you a discount on your remaining total, both principal and interest.
 We see this primarily with short-term lenders.